 The goal of the journal is to promote a thorough appreciation of the multi-faceted challenges facing our communities and to develop a variety of possible approaches to confronting them.
 It is hoped that further steps can be taken towards implementing solutions based on the understanding reached through this process.

 Submissions should be in Microsoft Word (or a compatible format) and sent by email to firstname.lastname@example.org.
-Please include your name, telephone number, professional affiliation and a one-line bio with your submission.
-Please include a title for your article as well as a subtitle that further reflects its message.
+Please include your name, telephone number and a one-line bio with your submission.
+Please include a title for your article as well.

 The Journal accepts any standard method of transliteration, provided that it is used consistently throughout the article.
 Words in Hebrew or Yiddish should always be italicized, and should be translated unless they are commonly used by English speakers.